advait87/CodeEd2025/README.md

 Build a personalized micro-learning engine that measurably improves learning outcomes with less learner fatigue.
 ## Solution

-We have built a  personalized Python learning platform that uses Gemini 2.5 FLASH and Gemini 2.5 PRO to adaptively assess learner competence, generate a dynamic learning path, and deliver short, interactive micro-learning exercises with instant feedback.
+We have built a  personalized Python learning platform that uses AI to adaptively assess learner competence, generate a dynamic learning path, and deliver short, interactive micro-learning exercises with instant feedback.

 ## Target Users